 You may be ready to start working more with letter names and sounds.
 A quick assessment of your child’s letter knowledge will give you an idea of where they are.

 This can be as simple as doing an alphabet puzzle together with your child.
 Ask them to name the letters as they put the puzzle back together.
 They identified all 26- fantastic.
 You just assessed their letter naming knowledge.
 The next day, ask them to give you the sounds.
 Make sure to write the data somewhere so that you will be able to remember it and look back on it.

 You can also used a slightly more formal process of assessment and data recording.
 When I asses children on their knowledge of the letters I use an alphabet chart that is not in order and I ask the child to say the letter name.
 If they are able to say the name within 3 seconds, I mark that they know it.
 This is done the same with the letter sounds.
 No hints are given.
 No corrections are made.
 This is a quick assessment that tells me what letters the child knows and which ones we need to continue learning.

-Activities for learning the letter names and sounds
+Teaching the Alphabet Activities for Children: learning the letter names and sounds

 In our home we use a variety of methods and materials for teaching the letter names and sounds.
 Here are some of our favorites!

 Cut each sheet in half vertically so there is only one letter and spaces below it for each sheet.